-Jonathan S. Cohen practices in the area of commercial litigation, including information technology and telecommunications litigation.
-He advises clients in matters relating to systems failure, international joint ventures, fraud recoveries, warranty disputes, employment disputes and intellectual property disputes including trademarks, passing off actions, copyright, confidential information and license disputes.
+Jonathan S. Cohen practices in the area of commercial litigation.
+He advises clients in matters relating to international joint ventures; corporate disputes; commodities; financial services and banking litigation; warranties; guarantees; intellectual property disputes, including trade secrets, confidential information, restrictive covenants, royalties, trademarks, passing off, copyrights and license disputes; and information technology and telecommunications claims.

-- Advising on applications in England for discovery and depositions in support of litigation in the United States.
+- Highly experienced on applications in England for discovery and depositions pursuant to letters of request in support of litigation in the United States.

 - Represented Metric Capital Partners in connection with their debt and equity investment in Augusta Securities Limited, a UK litigation funding business.